 We value the role the Arts play in producing well-rounded, self-aware, and confident individuals.

-The Visual Art program focuses on developing visual literacy.
+The Visual Art programme focuses on developing visual literacy.
 Senior School artists mobilize and amalgamate the core elements and principles of art design imparted during Junior School instruction.
 With their foundation in image development strategies, we challenge our artists to take creative risks and explore various mediums of expression.

 Through a continuing partnership with the South Delta Artists Guild, students have an opportunity to learn from and collaborate with established artists in the community.
 In addition to formally scheduled art instruction, Senior School students are encouraged to attend drop-in sessions.
 In late May, the Senior School showcases the fruit of their imagination.
 We invite you to come and take a look.